danielwang/aemo-gel-site/docs/components/tables/table.md

 ## Variants

-Users are provided with 2 different sized tables in GEL or based on the context the user can create custom table by using the table cell blocks provided by GEL.
+Users are provided with 2 different sized tables (SM and MD) in GEL or based on the context the user can create custom table by using the table cell blocks provided by GEL.

 ![Table types](img/table-cell-block-types.svg)